When failure is too costly, I step in

 The authority I bring is grounded in frontline experience, including:

-Cross-disciplinary fluency across commercial, legal, financial, and political dimensions
+Cross-disciplinary fluency: navigating the commercial, legal, financial, and political dimensions of a deal simultaneously

-Credibility with ministries, multilateral development banks, investors, lenders and contractors across multiple jurisdictions
+Institutional credibility: a proven track record with ministries, multilateral development banks, investors, lenders and contractors

 Selected organizations from my professional track record: